 Fighting Words and Fiery Tone: The Interaction of Political Incivility and Psychological Conflict Orientation

-Sydnor, Emily, Department of Politics, University of Virginia
+Sydnor, Emily, Government - Graduate School of Arts and Sciences, University of Virginia

 Winter, Nicholas, Department of Politics, University of Virginia